codex-academy/easy_kittens/readme.md

 # Easier kittens

-`Taming that NodeJS callbacks kittens.`
+`'Taming that NodeJS callbacks kittens.'` - Kittens are cute, but they got nails!

 Exploring: